 Before you even sit down for a consultation, it helps to understand the key factors that make a filler suitable for the jawline.
 This knowledge will empower you to have a more productive conversation with your injector and feel confident in your treatment plan.
 We’ll walk through the three most important things to consider: the filler’s texture and ability to lift, its expected longevity, and its safety record.
 Getting familiar with these elements will help you and your provider select the ideal filler to achieve a look you’ll love.

-The Right Texture and Lift
+Finding a Filler with the Right Texture and Lift

 The jawline is a structural area, so it requires a filler that’s firm enough to create definition and add projection.
 A soft, thin filler that works beautifully for fine lines or lips would simply be too subtle here.
 You need a product with a higher “G-prime,” which is a technical term for stiffness and the ability to hold its shape against pressure.